Technical Support - FAQs, Tips and Techniques

 This should give you more information about what is possibly blocking access to the update information on our web server.

 I can't find my USB license key for Prospector.
 Can I get a replacement?

 No. You must repurchase the software license to get a new key.
 Treat the USB key as though it is as valuable an asset as the computer it is connected to or any other capital equipment in your shop.
 Check with your insurance agent as your business insurance may cover the expense of replacing your software license.

 I think my USB license key is defective.
 I've tried updating and installing the new drivers.
 Tried it on other computers.
 Nothing works.
 Can I get replacement?

 Certainly.
-If you have a software support subscription, we'll exchange the defective key at no cost to you.
-If you do not have support, a key exchange may be still possible for a nominal fee.
+If you have a software maintenance contract, we'll exchange the defective key at no cost to you.
+If you do not have maintenance, a key exchange may be possible for a nominal fee.

 I licensed Prospector on a subscription basis so I have an iLicense (internet license).
 How do I move this license to a new computer?